-We did believe such a calculator may “look cool” and maybe provide a reasonable ballpark for temporary alimony but we also believed there is a much better way.
+We did believe such a calculator may "look cool" and maybe provide a broad ballpark for temporary alimony but we also believed there is a much better way.

-The court does often use a computer program to determine temporary alimony
+The court sometimes uses a computer program to determine temporary alimony

 The key word there is temporary alimony.
 There is a big difference between temporary alimony and the final alimony amount.
 Even the word "final" alimony you should take with a grain of salt because alimony is usually modifiable after a divorce judgment.